tryingsomestuff/Minic/README.md

 ### Various NNUE nets strenght

-This table shows nets strength of various Minic nets on an AVX2 hardware at short TC (10s+0.1).
+This table shows the evolution of nets strength of various Minic nets on an AVX2 hardware at short TC (10s+0.1).
 Results will be a lot different on older hardware where NNUE evaluation is much slower.
 I thus encourage users to only use Minic with NNUE nets on recent hardware.
+As we see, nets strenght is increasing version after version, this is due to better data, new net topologies but also of course to the fact that I rescore (or regenerate) data with previous version of Minic before training a new net.
+Moreover, the decision to revert SF implementation and start my own work based on Seer initial implementation led to a 2 years net training journey to fill the performance gap ...

 ```